vmware-archive/pop/doc/source/topics/pop.rst

 Plugin Subsystems
 -----------------

-Plugin Subsystems, which are simply refered to as `subs` allow for new plugin systems to be added to the hub.
-This makes mergine codebases easy.
-Other applications can be merged together by including thier plugin subsystems.
+Plugin Subsystems, which are simply referred to as `subs` allow for new plugin systems to be added to the hub.
+This makes merging codebases easy.
+Other applications can be merged together by including their plugin subsystems.
 For instance an application can be written that creates an authentication system, and then the entire structure of that application can then be added to another application as a subsystem.